Recall and use the equation for two resistors used as a potential divider R_1 / R_2 = V_1 / V_2

 Potential Dividers

-A potential divider is a simple circuit that allows you to obtain a specific voltage from a larger voltage source.
-It is constructed using two resistors connected in series.
+A potential divider is a simple circuit used to reduce a voltage to a lower level.
+It consists of two resistors connected in series.
+The voltage is divided between these resistors in proportion to their resistances.

 The Potential Divider Equation